Sometimes all you need is a little intuition and elbow grease. I have both.

 ACCESSABILITY:

-My table is is hydraulic and can support up to 500 lbs.
+- My table is is hydraulic and can support up to 500 lbs.
 I have extra wide sheets and can add table extenders!

-I can treat clients ages 5 and up.
+- I can treat clients ages 5 and up.

-My oil is a sunflower/jojoba/shea butter base, and I use unscented laundry detergents but do use a citrus based degreasing agent in the laundry.
-Please advise me of any allergies/aversion before your appointment.
+- My oil is a sunflower/jojoba/shea butter base, and I use unscented laundry detergents but do use a citrus based degreasing agent in the laundry.
+I do have Lubriderm lotion and plain grapeseed oil as well for people prone to breakouts, or those who do not want any coconut or beeswax products in the gel (most gels/lotions do contain coconut oil and/or beeswax ingredients).

 If your legal paperwork has a name that you don't identify with, let me know what your name is and I will use your legal name of all paperwork, but I will call you by the name that you choose for yourself.